tamhuynh0506/survey-springboot/README.md

 Learned Features:
 - JPA Repository
-- Mapper DTO - Entity
+- Mapper DTO - Entity using MapStruct
-- Add relationship when create entities in entity classes
+- Add relationship when create entities in entity classes (e.g: @ManyToOne)
+- DTO fields validation raises MethodArgumentNotValidException

 Learned Designs:
-- Use abstract class ApiException and its contructor to:
+- Use abstract class ApiException and its constructor to:
     + Create custom exceptions: extends ApiException class
     + Then use @ControllerAdvice: a "global handler" for all controllers to catch all the ApiExceptions or all others exceptions
 - Dockerized:
-    + "The way we setup to run the app in local machine is the way we run on linux machine"
+    + "The way we set up to run the app in local machine is the way we run on linux machine"
     + Dockerfile is a recipe for building a Docker image.
 It defines:
         .
 The base OS image to use (e.g., Ubuntu, Alpine) .
 Dependencies to install